What is penetration testing?

-Penetration testing (pen testing) is a practice undertaken by professional hackers to find the vulnerabilities in your systems — before the attackers do.
+Penetration testing (a.k.a. pen testing or ethical hacking) is a practice undertaken by professional hackers to find the vulnerabilities in your systems — before the attackers do.
 It requires clever thinking, patience, and a little bit of luck.
 In addition, most professional hackers will need a few specific tools to help get the job done.

 CSO recently spoke to a few security experts – some who are full-time red team operators and developers themselves – and asked them to share their favorite tools.